Avoid Bad Counseling

 Mistake #2: Bad Counseling Is Displaying A Judgmental Spirit

-- For this reason, he had to be made like his brothers in every way, in order that he might become a merciful and faithful high priest in service to God, and that he might make atonement for the sins of the people.
-Because he himself suffered when he was tempted, he is able to help those who are being tempted.
+- For this reason, he had to be made like his brothers in every way so that he might become a merciful and faithful high priest in service to God and that he might make atonement for the people’s sins.
+Because he suffered when he was tempted, he can help those who are being tempted.
 (Hebrews 2:18)

 - For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet was without sin.
 (Hebrews 4:15)